ZoetropeLabs/zoetrope.io/_client_stories/internet-connecting-touch-field-communication-for-fidelis.markdown

 Zoetrope  successfully delivered on all 3 parts of the project, meaning that Fidelis is able to progress the business and partner with application developers.

-Here’s what Oliver had to say about Zoetrope:
+Here’s what Ollie had to say about Zoetrope:

 <iframe allowfullscreen="" frameborder="0" height="281" mozallowfullscreen="" src="https://player.vimeo.com/video/125481113" webkitallowfullscreen="" width="500"></iframe>